 Once it downloaded run the program file and follow the given below steps.

 Press Enter to continue

-A prompt will open in which you have to choose option for building certificate from given screenshot you can read I had chosen impersonate domain.
+A prompt will open in which you have to choose the option for building certificate from the given screenshot you can read I had chosen to impersonate domain.

-After that again another prompt will open in which you would be ask to mention the domain name, here the SSL certificate will generate for www.hackingarticles.in
+After that again another prompt will open in which you would be asked to mention the domain name, here the SSL certificate will generate for www.hackingarticles.in

-In next prompt choose payload category for auto building payload, from given list I chose stagless (payload.exe)
+In the next prompt choose payload category for auto-building payload, from the given list I chose stagless (payload.exe)